It’s been two years since I last wrote about Elfeed, my

 C-u G, it only updates feeds with entries currently listed in

-In addition to custom faces, there are a number of ways to customize the listing.
+In addition to custom faces, there are a number of ways to customize

 - Choose the sort order with